Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Influencer campaigns are inherently more organic than the more traditional advertisements, primarily because influencers are seen as thought leaders and even as role models.
-By investing time and energy into cultivating their audience and connecting with their following, these influencers have become trusted sources.
+By investing time and energy into cultivating their audience and connecting with their following, these influencers have become trusted sources of information.
 In short, people listen when an influencer promotes your product.
 So when an influencer highlights a product or service, it comes across as a genuine recommendation.
 This level of sincerity is key for digital and mobile-minded marketers, especially when it comes to appealing to younger generations who don’t like to feel like they are being marketed to.
 Customers crave authenticity, and that’s what they get with influencer marketing.

 There’s not one single standard pricing model when it comes to influencer marketing.
 Some influencers will collaborate with your brand simply because it helps them build their brand.
-A vanity url and some free product or experiences can be offered in lieu of a monetary payment.
-Other influencers will agree to performance-based pricing model, where the amount you pay is based on the number of clicks and amount of engagement (likes, shares, retweets) your brand earns from their posts.
+A vanity URL and some free product or experiences can be offered in lieu of a monetary payment.
+Other influencers will agree to a performance-based pricing model, where the amount you pay is based on the number of clicks and amount of engagement (likes, shares, retweets) your brand earns from their posts.
 And still others will opt for a “flat rate” pricing, where you pay per post or per video.

-But whichever you choose, it’s bound to be more affordable than traditional advertising.
+But whichever you choose, influencer marketing is bound to be more affordable than traditional advertising.
 In fact, a recent survey of 100 U.S. marketing pros by Bloglovin’ found that on average, 36% spend less than $5k per campaign and 24% spend less than $10k.
 That means that more than 6 in 10 marketers are spending less than $10k per campaign; many media buys have a minimum of $25k+!
 Only 6% of influencer campaigns are in the $75k to $100k range, and those are likely for large national brands.